-"I am a 15-year-old girl with attention deficit.
+"I am a female with attention deficit.
 I just upped my Concerta dosage from 36 mg to 54 mg.
 I concentrate a lot better now, but lack of sleep is taking its toll on me — I can't fall asleep until 3:00 AM.
 Is my dosage too high?"

 by Larry Silver, M.D.